Updated on May 8, 2026

 How lasers lift ink

-Q switched lasers deliver very brief pulses that ink absorbs strongly.
-Energy turns to a photoacoustic effect that fractures particles, then your immune system clears the debris between visits.
+Q switched lasers deliver extremely short pulses that tattoo ink absorbs readily.
+That energy creates a photoacoustic effect which breaks the pigment into smaller fragments, then your immune system clears that debris between sessions.
 Black pigment at 1064 nanometres usually responds best.
-Reds respond at 532 nanometres.
-Greens and blues can be stubborn and may need more sessions.
-A concise explainer of the mechanism appears in JAMA Dermatology.
+Reds often respond at 532 nanometres.
+Greens and blues can be more stubborn and may need additional sessions.
+A concise explainer of the mechanism appears in JAMA Dermatology.01.
+Typical fading by stage

-Milestone | Typical fade range | Notes |
+| Milestone | Typical fade range | Notes |

-After 1 to 2 sessions | 10 to 30 percent | Shading softens first.
-Outlines look sharper by contrast. |
+| After 1 to 2 sessions | 10 to 30 percent | Shading often softens first.
+Outlines can look sharper by contrast. |

-After 3 to 4 sessions | 30 to 60 percent | Patches of skin tone show through, dark fills break up. |
+| After 3 to 4 sessions | 30 to 60 percent | Patches of natural skin tone begin to show through and darker fills start to break up. |

-After 6 sessions | 60 to 80 percent | Common point for cover up readiness on many black designs. |
+| After 6 sessions | 60 to 80 percent | This is a common point where many black tattoos are ready for a cover up. |

-After 8 to 12 sessions | 80 to 95 percent | Dense outlines and certain colours can linger as a shadow. |
+| After 8 to 12 sessions | 80 to 95 percent | Dense outlines and certain colours can still leave a faint shadow. |

 What increases the odds of a stronger fade